Tamás Mezősi Dr

 My service dog:

-Diamond: February 2012, she is a female Labrador whose ancestors are in a working lineage.
-She happily demonstrates in our programmes for adults and children as well, showing how guide dogs for blind can lead.
-She is very sensitive, who is able to adapt to every interested person, she can guide everyone at their own pace.
+- Diamond: February 2012, she is a female Labrador whose ancestors are in a working lineage.
+She happily demonstrates in our programmes for adults and children as well, showing how guide dogs can lead.
+She is very sensitive, who is able to adapt to every person who is intrerested, she can guide everyone at their own pace.
 She is also trained as a searching dog.

 Mária Kovács Nyíriné